We can help develop an all-encompassing estate plan and multi-jurisdictional will

 If you hold assets in different jurisdictions there may be various tax and legal complications, we specialise in negotiating and mitigating these, to ensure a smooth transition of assets to your beneficiaries.

-The main difference between will planning and estate planning is that a will outlines the distribution of your assets upon your passing, while estate planning covers how your assets and wealth will be managed both while you’re alive and after you pass.
+The main difference between drawing up a will and estate plan is that a will outlines the distribution of your assets upon your passing, while estate planning covers how your assets and wealth will be managed both while you’re alive and after you pass.
+An effective estate plan will also see you restructure your wealth to mitigate the tax burden on your loved ones, preserving your wealth.
 Read our detailed article here

 Your estate is your net worth.
 It includes everything from property, cars, stocks, pensions, artwork, life insurance and even debt.